KomalKhade/gitDemo/README.md

 # gitDemo
-this is a readme file
+this is a readmeUpdates branch file which is different from main branch file.